The Power of Hope in Jayde's Life

 The children we serve at Urban Youth Impact all have a unique story to tell of who they are.
 They each come from different backgrounds; some with more challenges than others.
 In those stories, however, there is always hope and opportunities for them to flourish.
 One story that is the epitome of hope is Jayde, a kindergartner in our Leadership Academy.

-Jayde was introduced to Urban Youth Impact and our programs last summer while at Back 2 School Blast, where she received a backpack full of supplies for the upcoming academic year.
+Jayde was introduced to Urban Youth Impact and our programs last summer while at Back To School Blast, where she received a backpack full of supplies for the upcoming academic year.
 In addition, she also met a few of her future classmates and teacher for the year, Ms. Sarah.

-Ms. Sarah, The Leadership Academy’s Kindergarten Team Leader, noticed quickly Jayde was not where she should be and her fine motor skills were lacking.
+Ms. Sarah, The Leadership Academy’s Kindergarten Team Leader, noticed quickly Jayde was not where she should be and her fine motor skills her lacking.
 Upon starting at The Leadership Academy, Jayde was not able to recognize the letters of the alphabet nor sound them out.

 At an early age, Jayde suffered a stroke affecting both her left and right sides of her brain.
 This caused her to experience muscle weakness in her left arm, primarily affecting her ability to grab things with her hand.

 Ms. Sarah and her Reframe intern Iesha established goals for Jayde and began working one-on-one for an hour each day.
 They started small, identifying each letter and sounding them out.
 As she improved, Jayde began working on lessons through Headsprout, a reading program that uses effective, interactive online episodes to teach K-5 students.
 Here, Jayde began to excel, working independently through various lessons on a regular basis.